r-devel/r-project-web/md/alt-home/index.md

 title: The R Project for Statistical Computing
 ---

-R is an open source programming langage and software environment for data analysis, statistical computing, and visualisation.
-It compiles and runs on Windows, Mac OS, and a wide variety of Linuxes.
+R is a free software environment for statistical computing and graphics.
+It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.

 ## Download R